syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 ## Applying brush settings

-The brush settings is used to customize the fill colors for leaf items based on ranges or values, offering four brush settings: `UniformBrushSettings,` `RangeBrushSettings,` `DesaturationBrushSettings,` and `PaletteBrushSettings.` Each setting provides unique options for defining and applying color schemes, enhancing the visualization of the tree map.
+The brush settings are used to customize the fill colors for leaf items based on ranges or values, offering four brush settings: `UniformBrushSettings,` `RangeBrushSettings,` `DesaturationBrushSettings,` and `PaletteBrushSettings.` Each setting provides unique options for defining and applying color schemes, enhancing the visualization of the treemap.

 {% tabs %}
 {% highlight XAML hl_lines="11 12 13" %}